vertico.el - VERTical Interactive COmpletion

 '(read-only t cursor-intangible t face minibuffer-prompt))

-I recommend to give Orderless completion a try, which is different from the prefix TAB completion used by the basic default completion system or in shells.
+I recommend to give Orderless completion a try, which is more flexible and powerful than the default completion styles.

 ;; Optionally use the `orderless' completion style.